Imran Fayaz, MD MSc FRCSC FACS

 - Fellow, Royal College of Physicians & Surgeons of Canada

 Dr. Fayaz is also a member of the following professional organizations:

 - North American Spine Society

 - Minimally invasive brain and spine surgery

-- Cervical spine arthroplasty, otherwise known as artificial disc or total disc replacement
+- Cervical spine disc arthroplasty, artificial disc, or total disc replacement

-- Decompression and instrumented fusion of the cervical, thoracic and lumbar spine
+- Decompression, instrumentation, and arthrodesis of the cervical, thoracic, and lumbar spine

 Publications in Peer-reviewed Journals